 High blood pressure

-Infection (especially a virus infection such as chickenpox, cold sores, or herpes)
+Infection especially a viral infection, such as chickenpox, cold sores, or herpes

 Stomach or intestine problems

 An unusual or allergic reaction to lactose, methylprednisolone, other medications, foods, dyes, or preservatives